nestauk/afs_neighbourhood_analysis/outputs/figures/section_cluster_findings.md

 ### Situation in 2019

 In @outperforming_2019 we present the average point scores for 2019 rescaled _inside_ each cluster.
 Our goal is to identify those C/UAs that have much higher or lower scores than their peers.
 Note that in this chart it is not meaningful to compare scores _across_ clusters since, as we showed previously, their mean scores are very different.
+See [here](https://nesta-slides.s3.eu-west-2.amazonaws.com/outperforming.html) for an interactive version of the chart.

 ![Distribution of average point score performance normalised inside each cluster.
 We label C/UAs that are over or under 1.2 standard deviations from the mean in the cluster (which has been rescaled to zero).
 Note that scores are comparable inside clusters but not between cluster.](png/outperforming.png) {#fig:outperforming_2019}